The rules below are in place for the 2024 bye-election.

 Election budget

-Your campaign costs cannot exceed the maximum limit for your role – £70 for full time roles, £45 for Union Chair, and £35 for all other roles.
+Your campaign costs cannot exceed the maximum limit for your role – £35.
 This includes the total approximate value of any materials you may have received for free or already owned – e.g. if someone gives you a pack of ten white t-shirts to decorate for your campaign, you should assign these a fair approximate value on your budget form.
 The full amount you have spent can be claimed back from the Students’ Union.
 Candidates must supply receipts in order to prove their spending and claim back campaign expenses.
 Please ensure that you have scanned or photographed all your receipts for electronic submission, remember that if you cannot provide a receipt for something on your budget form that you have spent, you cannot be reimbursed for it, and it may lead to problems with your budget submission.

 Campaigning and Organising